YoshihikoNishikawa/StationaryBootstrap/README.md

 # Stationary bootstrap method

 ![license](https://img.shields.io/badge/license-GPLv3-brightgreen)

+## Note added on Jan.
+27 2022
+We released a Python package [**stresampling**](https://github.com/YoshihikoNishikawa/stresampling) for statistical analysis using the stationary bootstrap method.
+The package is flexible and applicable to user-defined physical quantities.
+Please see the [repository](https://github.com/YoshihikoNishikawa/stresampling).

 ## The aim of the code
 The stationary bootstrap ([Politis, D. N. and Romano, J. P.](https://www.jstor.org/stable/2290993)) is a bootstrap method for estimating statistical properties of samples with time correlation.